adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 The cameras are elevated 30 degrees from the ground plane, pointing towards the centroid of the mesh.

-The centroid is calculatedas the weighted average of the mesh face centers, where the weights are the face areas.
+The centroid is calculated as the weighted average of the mesh face centers, where the weights are the face areas.

 ##### 나.
 For the 2nd camera setup,